yschen25/Kuan_Message_Board/README.md

 ## Description

 <p>A mysterious message board for the company, who's the employee of this company can leave a message to boss.
 720° surround random background makes you feel like you can leave a message wherever you are.
-Enable mouse wheel zoom on PC, enable pinch zoom or touch screen to rotate on mobile. ...and there is a hot tip in the console :trollface:.</p>
+Enable mouse wheel zoom on PC and pinch zoom or touch screen to rotate on mobile. ...there is a hot tip in the console :trollface:.</p>
 <br/>

 ## Authors